 The Patient-Centered Primary Care Institute connects practices in all stages of patient-centered primary care home transformation—from those looking to begin the process to those already recognized as primary care homes—to a broad array of technical assistance.
-Through this assistance the Institute helps practices meet the requirements for the Oregon Health Authority's Patient-Centered Primary Care Home recognition.
+Through this assistance the Institute helps practices meet the requirements for the Oregon Health Authority's Patient-Centered Primary Care Home (PCPCH) recognition.
 The Institute also helps practices move beyond the checklist and realize the Triple Aim outcomes of a healthy population, extraordinary patient care and reasonable costs.

 In 2010 the Oregon Health Authority partnered with the Northwest Health Foundation to gather an array of community stakeholders to provide recommendations for supporting a broad implementation of the PCPCH model across Oregon.
 The group produced recommendations, including building on the expertise, technical assistance and best practices that already existed across the state.
 That recommendation was realized in the formation of the Patient-Centered Primary Care Institute in 2012.